Let your ECC Program Coordinator know or email firstname.lastname@example.org.

 Can I make an offer directly to students?

-The PEY program is designed for our students and employers to participate fully in the recruitment process, allowing students to interview for multiple opportunities with the support they need to make an informed decision on their internship.
+The PEY Co-op Program is designed for our students and employers to participate fully in the recruitment process, allowing students to interview for multiple opportunities with the support they need to make an informed decision on their work term.
 Our commitment is to serving our clients; students and industry partners, within a fair and transparent process.
-Any disruption to this approach jeopardizes our relationship with industry partners, our ability to fully support our students, and the integrity of the PEY Program.
+Any disruption to this approach jeopardizes our relationship with industry partners, our ability to fully support our students, and the integrity of the PEY Co-op Program.
 We strongly request that job offers are presented with the set timelines.
 While you may express your intent to make an offer, we do not condone early offers prior to the scheduled offer release date.

 How and when will I be notified of a student's decision?

 An automated email will confirm the student’s acceptance or decline.
-Additionally, the PEY Coordinator will connect with you to confirm and finalize the placement.
+Additionally, the PEY Co-op Coordinator will connect with you to confirm and finalize the work term.
 At this point, please connect with the student regarding your on-boarding process.